 The Premier League relegation battle with 10 games to go, (Or 9 for some!!)

-Despite Liverpool’s recent slip-up against Watford, the top of the table has been decided for some time, but the battle to stay in the top-flight is much closer and as things stand, seven teams have Premier League Relegation odds of 5/1 or shorter.
+Despite Liverpool’s recent slip-up against Watford, the top of the table has been decided for some time, but the battle to stay in the top-flight is much closer and as things stand, the football betting suggests 7 teams have odds of 5/1 or shorter.
 With 10 games left in the season, there’s all to play for.
 As teams battle for their lives, let’s take a look at the contenders that are looking to avoid the drop.

 Of course we should be relieved that Arsenal have reached the traditional 40 point mark!!